If you’d like to know how to become a copywriter (with no experience), you’ve come to the right place.

 #1 – You Need Mad Copy Skillz

 (be able to write copy that converts)

-First, you gotta be good.
+First, to become a copywriter, you gotta be good.

 Here’s the thing –